mongodb/leafygreen-ui/packages/table/README.md

 - `estimateSize`: This function is passed the index of each item and should return the actual size (or estimated size if you will be dynamically measuring items with virtualItem.measureElement) for each item.
 This measurement should return either the width or height depending on the orientation of your virtualizer.
 - `overscan`: The number of items to render above and below the visible area.
 Increasing this number will increase the amount of time it takes to render the virtualizer, but might decrease the likelihood of seeing slow-rendering blank items at the top and bottom of the virtualizer when scrolling.

-You can override any of these defaults in the `useLeafyGreenVirtualTable` hook with any of these [options](https://tanstack.com/virtual/latest/docs/api/virtualizer#optional-options).
+You can override any of these defaults in the `useLeafyGreenVirtualTable` hook with any of these [options from TanStack's virtualizer options docs](https://tanstack.com/virtual/latest/docs/api/virtualizer#optional-options).

 ### What is returned?